peturh/avhs-test/README.md

 Begin with `npm install` in root directory.
 Depending on your installation `sudo` might be needed.

+Make sure you have a `config.sh` file in the root directory of this project that exports password and usernames from the environment variables.

+ It should look like this:

+     # !/bin/bash

+     export username=YourUserName
+     export password=YourPassword
+     export url=TheAPIURL

+Run it form a terminal with this command: `. config.sh`

 Start webpack server with `nodejs webpack-server.js` Start the api server with `nodejs server.js`